harishpadmanabh-HP/Breathosphere-Sdk/README.md

  	dependencies {
           //...OTHER DEPENDANCIES
-	        implementation 'com.github.harishpadmanabh-HP:Brerathosphere-Sdk:Tag'
+	        implementation 'com.github.harishpadmanabh-HP:Brerathosphere-Sdk:1.2'
 	}

- Alternatively the `breathpulse-composable` module can downloaded and imported in ypur existing project.
+ Alternatively the `breathpulse-composable` module can downloaded and imported in your existing project.

 ## Configure breath pulse view constraints.